Overseas investments, a foreign idea to most of us, could work for some of us

 Indian retail investors looking to invest in company stocks of foreign countries may do so through foreign brokers.

 Foreign brokers like Interactive Brokers LLC have a presence in India, allowing us to buy international stocks.
 The process is as simple as opening an account with an Indian brokerage.

-Homegrown brokers such as HDFC Securities, ICICI Securities and Axis Securities have tied up with foreign brokers to provide a facility to invest in directly in stocks and bonds.
+Homegrown brokers such as HDFC Securities, ICICI Securities, and Axis Securities have tied up with foreign brokers to provide a facility to invest directly in stocks and bonds.